From tea to cacao

-In the beginning – over 35 years ago – a deep spiritual connection came into my life.
-A few years later, the Red Lion Teahouse was born from this.
-Soon after, love arrived in the safe and welcoming space of the teahouse.
-My wife and I have been on a spiritual journey together, which continues to this day, and is one of the greatest gifts of my life.
+In the beginning (35 years ago) there was the first spiritual connection, a few years later the Red Lion Teahouse was born.
+Months later, love arrived in this welcoming environment.
+My wife and I's shared spiritual journey that continues to this day is one of the greatest treasures of my life.

 The guardians of the ceremony are helpers on the path to remembrance